-Switzerland has a dense and reliable rail and road network.
+Switzerland has a dense and reliable network.

 Transport – Facts and Figures

 - Switzerland has around 1,800 tunnels and 28,000 public transport stops.

 - With 15 vessels, the Lake Lucerne Navigation Company has Europe’s largest fleet of self-propelled ships operating on inland waterways.